koustubh-shindhe/FIFO-Based-UART-Communication-System-using-Verilog/README.md

 UART (Universal Asynchronous Receiver Transmitter) is a serial communication protocol used to transfer data between two devices.

-It uses only two communication lines:
+It uses two communication lines:

 - TX (Transmit)
 - RX (Receive)

 UART is commonly used in:

 - FPGA to PC communication
 - Microcontrollers
 - Bluetooth modules
 - GPS modules
 - Serial debugging
+- Embedded systems

 ---